-A new Berthe Morisot exhibition starting at the Barnes Collection in Philadelphia on October 21 has a strong flavor of rediscovery — or even resurrection — of a once prominent artist.
+A new Berthe Morisot exhibition at the Barnes Collection in Philadelphia, and later at the Dallas Museum of Art, has a strong flavor of rediscovery — or even resurrection — of a once prominent artist.

 Nobody could call the Impressionist painter Berthe Morisot an outsider.
 She was said to be descended on her mother’s side from the Rococo master Honoré Fragonard.
 Camille Corot encouraged her to paint landscapes.
 Edouard Manet painted her portrait a dozen times — and she married his younger brother Eugène.
 Her artistic circle included Claude Monet, Edgar Degas, and Pierre-Auguste Renoir.
 When they formed what became known as the Impressionist movement, Berthe Morisot (1841-1895) was a founding member and the only woman to exhibit in the avant-garde group’s first exhibition in 1874, and the second, and so on for the next five shows.

 Her emergence as a professional painter was exceptional in her day, where both convention and the State discouraged women from pursuing a career as an artist.
 Eschewing the racier subjects of most of her male companions such as ladies of the night and café scenes, she focused on the women of her class, on motherhood, fashion, and the bourgeoisie in 19th-century Paris, with exquisite use of incandescent tones and brushstrokes.
 Her Parisian woman became a symbol of modernity and her work remained popular throughout her lifetime.
 She often outsold many of her contemporaries, including Degas, Monet, and Sisley.

 Berthe Morisot, In England (Eugène Manet on the Isle of Wight), 1875. © Musée Marmottan-Claude Monet/Erich Lessing/Art Resource, NY.